Listen to this Page:

 This is a question that we hear all the time at Colburn Hintze Maletta, PLLC.
-Whether on the Family Law or Criminal Defense side of our firm, a Domestic Violence charges can wreak havoc on a person’s life.
+Whether on the Family Law or Criminal Defense side of our firm, domestic violence charges can wreak havoc on a person’s life.

 Here is a scenario we often see: a couple gets into an argument that turns physical, whether that be an assault or damage to some items in their home.
 The police are called, often by one of the people involved in the argument or a concerned neighbor calling 911.

 When the police respond, they separate the couple and interview both of them.
 After answering what seems like a few simple and sometimes irrelevant questions, the police decide to arrest one of the people involved in the argument and potentially charge them with domestic violence or domestic disturbance.

 After the person is released from jail (or cited and released to stay somewhere else for the night), they will have a court date to appear and face the charges.
 At this point, the person’s partner often wonders if the prosecutor will drop the case if they, as the victim, do not want to press domestic violence charges.

-Unfortunately, in Arizona Domestic Violence charges, once the police are involved and an arrest decision is made, the alleged victim cannot stop the process by simply saying that they don’t want their partner to be prosecuted.
+Unfortunately, with Arizona domestic violence charges, once the police are involved and an arrest decision is made, the alleged victim cannot stop the process by simply saying that they don’t want their partner to be prosecuted.